tinaColemanNextCentury/owf-wiki/Build-Instructions.md

         C:\Users\myusername>

 ### 2.4   Verify Tool Installations
-To verify the installation and version of the tools, use the version command for each tool in a Command Prompt Window.
+To verify the installation and version of the tools, use the version command for each tool in a Command Prompt window.
 Example commands and output for an OWF 7 environment follow:

 1. Enter java –version